ucsb-cs56/w20/_info/office_hours.md

 See this page for open lab times and locations: [Open Labs](https://open-lab-scheduler.herokuapp.com)

+Conrad's office hours are 3-5pm on Fridays in Phelps 2510, except 2/14.

 <style>
   iframe { width: 100%; height: 1000px; overflow: scroll; }